Like other JavaScript runtimes, Suite.js is designed for running JavaScript outside of a Web browser.

 • An app that uses SuiteAPI to generate and download PDFs of recent NetSuite sales orders, and then uploads the PDFs to an Amazon S3 bucket.

-• An app that manages and monitors a large number of shipments that have been to fulfill orders in NetSuite.
+• An app that manages and monitors a large number of shipments that have been made to fulfill orders in NetSuite.
 It tracks the packages, and sends shipped and delivered notifications when applicable.

 • An app that retrieves new orders that have been placed via a third-party ecommerce system, and loads the orders into NetSuite.